Genki-S/blog/_posts/2014-06-08-fill-this-template-to-find-your-passion.md

   <div class="outline-text-2" id="text-2">
     <p>
       Templates are good because it&#8217;s immediately actionable.
-One of my favorite is the <a href="http://www.mountaingoatsoftware.com/blog/advantages-of-the-as-a-user-i-want-user-story-template" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.mountaingoatsoftware.com']);">user story template</a> (&#8220;As a <type of user>, I want <some goal> so that <some reason>&#8221;).
+One of my favorite is the <a href="http://www.mountaingoatsoftware.com/blog/advantages-of-the-as-a-user-i-want-user-story-template" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.mountaingoatsoftware.com']);">user story template</a> (&#8220;As a &lt;type of user&gt;, I want &lt;some goal&gt; so that &lt;some reason&gt;&#8221;).
 Filling this out gives me a great first momentum of starting user-centered service designing.
     </p>

     <p>